 We have all seen the Tweet, “Check out my new podcast.”
 After a few of those, many podcasters say Twitter doesn’t work.

 Twitter is an underrated way to promote a podcast.
 Ads on Facebook and other platforms are saturated.
-There are some reports where Facebook is out of inventory, with a result in increased pricing.
+There are some reports where Facebook is out of inventory, with a result in increases pricing.

 Twitter is a platform that includes high net worth people.
 Because of that, if leveraged correctly, Twitter can be a terrific place to get the right people to hear your message.